 On Friday, February 26th, 2021, the landscape of 1302 Braddock Road changed dramatically as the existing church building was removed from the land on which it stood for so long.
 As this church building served congregations faithfully over many years, we pray that Alexandria Presbyterian Church’s new worship sanctuary will do so likewise and even more so abundantly.
 Even with the changes to date, the site will continue to be modified as construction progresses.
 From removal of debris and manse demolition, pouring of the concrete foundation and beginning steel erection, Alexandria Presbyterian Church’s new worship sanctuary will slowly begin to take shape.

 Mock-up Panel.
-A display of the materials that will be used on the building was completed the first week of March.
-It is located on the east side (Scroggins) of the site.
+A display of the materials that will be used is located on the east side (Scroggins) of the site.

 Alexandria Presbyterian Church (APC) was founded in 1986 and has ever since been in leased space; first at the Campagna Center on South Washington Street, then at the Community Praise Center on Russell Road, and currently with Del Ray Baptist Church at 2405 Russell Road.
 Our current long term lease is due to expire in March of 2022.
 During the period of this symbiotic relationship with Del Ray, both churches have grown significantly, and it has become apparent that new accommodations for APC would be desirable for continued growth of both congregations.
 After much prayer and discussion, the board of Elders at APC concluded that ownership of its own worship center would best serve the congregation and community.